yo2ldk/SI4735-DSP-Receiver-ESP32---4-LCD/README.md

                                      -  si4735 Library of Ricardo PU2CLR.
 Thanks for the very nice work.
                                      -  V3.2.3  29-09-2021 Added Sprite buttons from Jim Yasuda.
                                      - S-meter from Antonino Russo

+         Updates:

-  L.E.
-Added  on screen the battery voltage (V) and have colour changed  (green full, red - lower)
+              -  Added  on screen the battery voltage (V) and have colour changed  (green full, yellow - middle, red - lower..so on 4 steps)
+              -  The latest ino file "SI4735-DSP-Receiver-ESP32---4-LCD+RDS_info" is updated with the code from Antonino Russo
+                   (please copy all files in the folder just new created )

   The radio is fully controlled by the (Touch)Screen and Rotary Encoder on ESP32 core This sketch uses the Rotary Encoder Class implementation from Ben Buxton (the source code is included